 Based on the classic "strong bottle" silhouette, the company developed an environmentally friendly cover made of 100% natural wood fibers and thus recyclable paper.
 Its simple, elegant design was inspired by the spectacular chalk cellars of the Champagne House - which are a UNESCO World Heritage Site.

 To protect the bottle and nature: a symbol of contemporary luxury

 The new "dress" of the champagne should stand for balance as well as guarantee the integrity of the bottle and the exclusive taste.
 Not only does this protect the high-end product, but also the environment.
 Since the "second skin" replaces conventional gift packaging, it promotes the idea of a circular economy, minimizes waste and effortlessly shows how luxurious sustainability can be.

 Copyright by Ruinart

-In this way, Maison Ruinart proves that values are of high relevance in today's definition of luxury.
+In this way, Maison Ruinart proves that values are highly relevant in today's definition of luxury.
 That environmental protection does not exclude luxury, but can be redefined and become a quality feature.
-The "second skin" cover stands for responsible and contemporary luxury and positions Ruinart as a pioneer and role model for positive change in the high-end segment.
+The "Second Skin" cover stands for responsible and contemporary luxury and positions Ruinart as a pioneer and model for positive change in the high-end segment.